JohnPMills/academic-kickstart/content/publication/merrygoaround.md

 +++

 #### Full citation
-Mills, J., When the Managerial Merry-go-round Stops: A Case Study of how Disconfirming Episodes Affect the Identities of Expert Football Managers.
-The Psychologist-Manager Journal
+Mills, J. P. (2019).
+When the managerial merry-go-round stops: A case study of how disconfirming episodes affect the identities of expert football managers.
+The Psychologist-Manager Journal, 22(1), 46-64. http://dx.doi.org/10.1037/mgr0000083